ejfamanas/typescript-scaffolder/README.md

     // this is a sync function, and should be run first anyway generateEnvLoader(ENV_FILE, ENV_OUTPUT_DIR, ENV_OUTPUT_FILE);

-    // using the interface generator (BETA)
+    // using the interface generator (STABLE)
     await generateInterfacesFromPath(SCHEMA_INPUT_DIR, INTERFACE_OUTPUT_DIR)

     // use the enum generator from the output of the interface generator (BETA)